mateusz7988/CTF-Writeups/HackTheBox/GoodGames/README.md

 The last part of our journey is getting root access.

-**REMEMBER, WHEN YOU HAVE ACCESS TO A DOCKER CONTAINER WITH A MOUNTED FILESYSTEM OR ABILITY TO MOUNT, THERE IS A HIGH POSSIBILITY THAT YOU WILL NEED TO CLONE A BINARY LIKE /BIN/BASH AND GIVE IT THE SUID BIT OR DO SOMETHING VERY SIMMILAR**.
+**REMEMBER, WHEN YOU HAVE ACCESS TO A DOCKER CONTAINER WITH A MOUNTED FILESYSTEM OR ABILITY TO MOUNT, THERE IS A HIGH POSSIBILITY THAT YOU WILL NEED TO CLONE A BINARY LIKE /BIN/BASH AND GIVE IT THE SUID BIT OR DO SOMETHING VERY SIMMILAR!**.

 So that's exactly what we will do!
 Let's go to the augustus home directory and copy the /bin/bash binary (`cp /bin/bash .`).
 Now let's use `logout` to go back to docker container.
 Look at this!
 There is our copied bash binary and we have root access and complete freedom in modyfing it's permissions!
 So nw, let's change the owner of this binary: `chown root:root bash`, then let's add SUID bit: `chmod s+u bash`.
 Now let's log again as augustus and if we did everything perfectly, you should be able to execute bash binary from augustus home directory with elevated privileges.
 If you execute `./bash -p`, you should become _root_.